 I was again honored to be invited to DS World Dubai, held last week at the Grand Hyatt Dubai, and I arrived with curiosity.

 Why?
-After a few major announcements at DS World Vegas 2025, including CEREC Go, Primemill Lite, and the launch of CEREC on DS Core, I was curious to see what Dentsply Sirona had in store for the MENA region.
+Because after a few major announcements at DS World Vegas 2025, including CEREC Go, Primemill Lite, and the launch of CEREC on DS Core, I was curious to see what Dentsply Sirona had in store for the MENA region.

 The answer?
-A measured approach focused on consolidation rather than big new releases.
-To be honest, after attending AEEDC 2026, it seems the entire digital dentistry industry has cooled a bit.
+A measured approach focused on consolidation rather than new releases.
+And to be honest, after attending AEEDC 2026 just a few days after, it seems the entire digital dentistry industry has cooled a bit.

 The DS Portfolio on Display

-The hands-on areas were particularly well executed, allowing attendees to experience the equipment firsthand and understand how these solutions could integrate into their practices.
+The hands-on areas were well-received, allowing attendees to experience the equipment firsthand and understand how these solutions could be integrated into their practices.

-Something that comes to mind is how Dentsply Sirona will challenge the wave of Chinese products entering price-sensitive markets.
+Something that comes to mind is how Dentsply Sirona will deal with the wave of Chinese products entering price-sensitive markets.

 There were no major digital announcements at this event.
 No new scanner hardware.
 No surprise milling machines like in DS World in Las Vegas.
 The recently announced CEREC mills from Vegas – CEREC Go and Primemill Lite – haven't yet reached the MENA region, though DS confirmed they're coming eventually.